makilezx/Latent-class-analysis-visualisation-Life-history-theory-/README.md

 # Latent class analysis & visualisation [K-SF-42 questionnaire; Life history theory]

-*Utilizing insights from a 2020. scientific study (Oljača & Milošević), this repository delves into the intriguing intersection of Life History Theory (LHT) and the K-SF-42 questionnaire.*
+*Utilizing insights from a 2020. scientific study, this repository delves into the intriguing intersection of Life History Theory (LHT) and the K-SF-42 questionnaire.*

 ## Introduction